NghiaTranUIT/artify-macos/README.md

 Then I come up with the idea, why don't we bring it to everybody, who has the same passion as me.

-Let imagine, every day, when I open my latop at 9 AM, I can see the best photo of this day, with detail information, history, and the author.
+Let imagine, every day, when I open my laptop at 9 AM, I can see the best photo of this day, with detail information, history, and the author.
 That would be amazing 😱

-Without considering, I start to develop the macOS app as well as the Artify-Core, which is written by Golang.
+Without considering, I start to develop the macOS app as well as the [Artify-Core](https://github.com/NghiaTranUIT/artify-core), which is written by Golang.

 All of the art pictures will be hand-picked by me and my best girlfriend.
 Hope you enjoy it 😍

 * **Are you available for hire?**